San Diego Property Management Blog

 • Collect a security deposit, which can be used to cover unpaid rent, repair damages beyond normal wear and tear, or clean the unit after a tenant moves out.

-• Enforce all terms of the lease agreement, including rules regarding occupancy limits, pet policies, and prohibitions on illegal activities.
+• Enforce all terms of the lease or rental agreement, including rules regarding occupancy limits, pet policies, and prohibitions on illegal activities.

 business person holding up an inspection report explaining something